 For more than 26 years, our center has served hundreds of children from hard places each year.
 Our center has continued to evolve and develop to meet the growing and changing needs of our community’s most vulnerable children.
-In the past year, our Children’s Advocacy Center had a 116% increase in the number of children referred.
-Over the past 2 years, our CASA has served 58% more children.
+In the past two years, the number of children referred to our Children’s Advocacy Center has more than doubled.
+Over the past 3 years, the number of children served by our CASA program has more than doubled too.

-As we think and dream about the next 25 years and beyond, we know there is a need for a larger facility….one where we have room for all of our staff and services, as well as room to co-locate with our multidisciplinary team members from CPS, law enforcement, prosecution, medical and mental health.
+As we think and dream about the future, we know there is a need for a larger facility….one where we have room for all of our staff and services, as well as room to co-locate with our multidisciplinary team members from CPS, law enforcement, prosecution, medical and mental health.
 As the population of our community grows, we anticipate that the number of children we will be called upon to serve will also continue to grow.

-We already have a great team of people working on finding our next home.
-We are actively looking for land to purchase and have drafted up preliminary plans for building a new place.
-Your donation today will be used to purchase land and/or build our new facility.
+Your donation will be used build our new facility.
 With your gift, we will be ready to meet the challenges that lie ahead so that kids from hard places will always have a safe place and someone on their side to help them as they heal and grow.

 Goals for our new facility: